hubse/hubse/README.md

 - JSON, XML, Plain Text

 ### **Tools:**
-- Git, GitHub, Jira, Confluence, Slack, Visual Studio, IntelliJ, VSCode
+- Git, GitHub, Jira, Slack, Visual Studio, IntelliJ, VSCode
 - Agile methodologies, Scrum, Kanban

 ---

 ## **Leadership & Management:**
-- **Team Leadership**: Leading agile teams with a focus on speed and quality, mentoring junior developers, and fostering innovation.
+- **Team Leadership**: Leading agile teams with a focus on quality, mentoring junior developers, and fostering innovation.
 - **Project Management**: Overseeing rapid delivery of software solutions, managing timelines, and ensuring high standards in a fast-paced environment.
 - **Technical Strategy**: Shaping and implementing technical vision for products and services, with a focus on scalability and performance.